openwallet-foundation/project-proposals/proposal-template.md

 # Proposed Project Governance
 _Briefly describe the project's leadership team and decision-making process._

-# Links to Documented Governance Practices
-_Include a link to the project charter if one exists.
-If there is no existing charter, please reach out to Community Architects once the project is approved.

 # Financial Sponsorship
 _Include any existing financial sponsorship.
 If none, please state "None"._